What should be done to ease pressure on the property market?

 The Government will today unveil its response to a Productivity Commission report in April which warned the young, single and low-income earners were being priced out of the market.

-Finance Minister Bill English has indicated the reforms will open up more land on urban brownfield land and greenfield sites on the outskirts of cities.
-It will include changes to local government and resource consent laws.
+Finance Minister Bill English has indicated the reforms will force councils to open up more urban land to be redeveloped and allow more sites on the outskirts of cities to be zoned for housing.
+The Government also wants to speed up and simplify planning processes.

-Labour housing spokeswoman Annette King said the Government would disappoint with its "token tinkering" in the face of a housing crisis.
-Almost half of young people were renting - compared with 20 per cent in the 1980s, she said.
+Labour's housing spokeswoman Annette King said the Government's plans were "token tinkering" in the face of a housing crisis.

 It also wanted to ensure infrastructure around new developments was funded so they weren't held back and wanted to work more with building companies, he said.